EsadCetiner/sogo-rule-exclusions-plugin/README.md

 ![Integration tests](https://github.com/EsadCetiner/sogo-rule-exclusions-plugin/actions/workflows/integration.yml/badge.svg)

 # SOGo-rule-exclusions-plugin
-This plugin contains rule exclusions to fix false positives when using SOGo Groupware with the OWASP Core Rule Set.
+This plugin contains rule exclusions for SOGo Groupware.
+These rules are designed to resolve common false positives and allow for easier intergration with OWASP CRS.

 ## Requirements
 - CRS Version 4.0 or newer